BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/037TextgamesFoobarv1.md

 Define a function named doesRoomExist that requires one argument: roomNumber.
 If roomArray index roomNumber is false then say "You can't go there" and return false.
 Otherwise return true.
 Use try except when you check the room because you could get an "index out of range error."
 If you get an error, then say "You can't go there" and return false.

+Define a function named doesItemExist that requires one argument: roomNumber.
+Use try except to avoid getting an "index out of range error."
+Returns True if there is an item in the room or False if not.

 Define a function named move that requires two arguments: userInput, location.
   - If the userInput was "n" and call doesRoomExist with the argument location - 1
     - location = location - 1